rackerlabs/support-how-to/content/rackspace-intelligence/create-custom-intelligence-dashboards.md

 1. Under **Categories**, click **Monitoring Alerts**.
 2. Select one of the following options:

-   - **Open Alerts Shows a list of alerts that are open right now and need to be addressed urgently**.
+   - **Open Alerts**: Shows a list of alerts that are open right now and need to be addressed urgently
-   - **All Alerts (Last 7 Days) Shows a list of all alerts that triggered in the last 7 days**
+   - **All Alerts**: (Last 7 Days) Shows a list of all alerts that triggered in the last 7 days

 3. Click **Preview**.
 A preview of the widget appears under the selection table.
 4. Enter a name for the widget.